 Many huge, yellow, bilobed staminal tubes that were longer than the corolla tube were stretched by stamens.
 The ovary bears a filiform style, is glabrous, about 1.8 mm long, almost sessile, and has little stigmas.
 The fruit is a pod that is about 10 19 x 1.3-3.0 cm in size, linear-oblong, smooth, flattened, shining reddish-brown, and has distinct markings above the seeds.
 The fruits are long-lasting on the tree and only dehiscent along the lower suture.
 Each pod contains seven to thirteen seeds, each measuring around 6.5 by 5.0 mm, obovate-elliptic, flattened, and 2.0 mm thick, with an areole measuring approximately 4.0 by 3.5 mm (Shah et al., 2024).
-A. procera's long seasonal cycle is demonstrated by its flowering and fruiting season, which runs from May to January.
-(Shah and others, 2024)
+A. procera' has long seasonal cycle is demonstrated by its flowering and fruiting season, which runs from May to January. ??

 Nature and Causes of Seed Dormancy

 Dormancy in seeds can be due to physical barriers (e.g., a hard seed coat), morphological features (e.g., an underdeveloped embryo at maturity), or physiological factors (e.g., germination-inhibiting hormones).
-Musa et al 2025This type of dormancy is common among leguminous tree species and serves as an adaptive mechanism that allows seeds to survive adverse climatic conditions until suitable conditions for germination arise.
+Musa et al (2025) reported that this type of dormancy is common among leguminous tree species and serves as an adaptive mechanism that allows seeds to survive adverse climatic conditions until suitable conditions for germination arise.
 The seed coat acts as a mechanical barrier, delaying the initiation of metabolic processes required for germination.
 In addition to physical constraints, biochemical factors also play a role, as certain inhibitory substances present within the seed coat may suppress embryo growth and delay germination.
 Studies have demonstrated that these inhibitors, along with structural hardness, contribute significantly to low and erratic germination patterns in untreated seeds.
 Therefore, overcoming both physical and physiological barriers is essential for achieving uniform and rapid germination in nursery conditions (Sajeevukumar et al., 2018; Behera et al., 2023)

 Methodological Approaches Used in Studies

-Most studies on seed germination of Albizia procera have employed controlled laboratory and nursery experiments using statistical designs such as Completely Randomized Design (CRD) with multiple replications.
+Most studies on seed germination of A. procera have employed controlled laboratory and nursery experiments using statistical designs such as Completely Randomized Design (CRD) with multiple replications.
 Treatments typically include physical, thermal, chemical, and hydration methods, and their effects are evaluated using parameters such as germination percentage, germination rate index, mean germination time, and seedling vigour.
 Recent studies have also incorporated advanced techniques such as seed priming and ecological field assessments, providing a more comprehensive understanding of germination behaviour under both controlled and natural conditions (Jaliya et al., 2024; Musa et al., 2025).

 Table 1.
 Methodological Approaches Used in Studies on Pre-sowing Treatments and Germination of Albizia procera